AMontgomerie/AMontgomerie.github.io/_posts/2020-07-30-question-generator.md

 ## Gathering a Dataset

 In order to train a QG model, I needed to get hold of some question and answer data.
 Luckily, there are a large number of [public QA datasets](http://nlpprogress.com/english/question_answering.html).
-In the end, I decided to use data from SQuAD, CoQA, and MSMARCO.
+In the end, I decided to use data from SQuAD, RACE, CoQA, and MSMARCO.

 [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) is a dataset containing reading comprehension questions and answers relating to Wikipedia articles.
 The questions are exactly in the style that I wanted my model to generate.
 I used SQuAD 2.0, which contains some unanswerable questions.
 I didn't want my model to generate unanswerable questions so I filtered those out.